 If we stop eating meats and animal based foods we need to replace those 18% of calories.

 However, calories are probably not the best metric to use in this debate as protein is the least caloric macronutrient and animal foods are very rich in protein.
-If we compare amino acids in plant based foods and take into account the bioavailability of these proteins we see how this 18% figure is way too low in real terms.
+If we compare amino acids in plant based foods and take into account the bioavailability of these proteins, we see how this 18% figure is way too low in real terms.

 If we need to replace these missing nutrients, where does the extra land come from?
-The truth is it will result in more intensive arable production making more ingredients to be highly processed to meet these demands, if this is done without animals in the system it means more chemical inputs, quicker soil destruction with far fewer opportunities to sequester carbon.
+The truth is it will result in more intensive arable production, making more ingredients to be highly processed to meet these demands.
+If this is done without animals in the system it means more chemical inputs, quicker soil destruction with far fewer opportunities to sequester carbon.
 The stresses on the land we do farm would be much higher.

 Rewilded farming and regenerative agriculture.

-We can rewild the landscape, farm in harmony with nature, build biodiversity and sequester carbon, give the semi wild animals a quick and painless death and avoid the need for wolves and bears to cull the numbers and keep nature in balance.
+We can rewild the landscape, farm in harmony with nature, build biodiversity and sequester carbon, give semi-wild animals a quick and painless death and avoid the need for wolves and bears to cull the numbers and keep nature in balance.
 This style of farming seeks wherever possible to increase biodiversity and encourage as much other life on this land, making the system less brittle to changes.
 Humans take the place within this system as the apex predators and can help keep nature in balance.

 One of the methods for doing this is holistic planned or mob grazing.
 It is a management system that seeks to mimic the conditions of grazing animals on grassland.

-In a natural system grazing animals herd and move differently to domesticated ones.
+In a natural system, grazing animals herd and move differently to domesticated ones.
 They tend to stay in a large group and move constantly due to fear of predation, which has a different effect on the land and is very beneficial to the soil ecology, and hence builds biodiversity from the ground up.
 This intensive action over a short period of a moving herd pulls carbon into the soil, locking it away out of the atmosphere as life thrives.